RajatShenoi/SocialNetwork/README.md

+# Social Network
-A Social Networking site for IITM BS Students like twitter Where you can connect with other users
+A Social Network application designed for IITM BS Students, so that we all can communicate and interact with each other smoothly/

+# Technicals
+This app uses Python Django framework on backend!